Free-Space InAsSb Amplified Detector with TEC

 Noise Equivalent Power

-The noise equivalent power (NEP) is the generated RMS signal voltage generated when the signal to noise ratio is equal to one.
+The noise equivalent power (NEP) is the input signal power that results in a signal-to-noise ratio (SNR) of 1 in a 1 Hz output bandwidth.
 This is useful, as the NEP determines the ability of the detector to detect low level light.
 In general, the NEP increases with the active area of the detector and is given by the following equation:

 Photoconductor NEP